charlie-vf/genshin-recipes-blog/README.md

 User Story: As a user, I can view all recipes with the newest first so that I can stay up to date with new content as it is added

-User Story: As a user, I can view the most followed users so I can easily navigate to their profile -- this was changed to be the most liked recipes as it felt more relevant to the content of the website as liking recipes would likely be more frequent than following users
+User Story: As a user, I can view the most popular recipes so I can easily navigate to the community's favourite recipes

 Displays all recipes posted to the site in order of most recently created, with a reusable component displaying the most liked recipes, which features on all pages except the Create Recipe page and Sign In/Up.